 How much cleaning?

-A good place to start before cleaning is figuring out how deep of a cleaning your feature needs.
-Their are a few things you can look out to help you figure this out.
-When you look and see a thick layer of "crud" or debris sitting on the bottom of your pond and you have a darker colored water it is probably a good idea to have a full pond clean-out.
+A good place to start before cleaning is figuring out how deep cleaning your feature needs.
+There are a few things you can look out to help you figure this out.
+When you look and see a thick layer of "crud" or debris sitting on the bottom of your pond and you have darker colored water it is probably a good idea to have a full pond clean-out.

 However, if you only see a small amount of debris you can usually use a net to stir up smaller amounts and scoop up with a net.
 Sometimes with just a bit of tidying the water can look clearer.
-Either way you may want to plan between a half and full day to finish your pond clean-out
+Either way, you may want to plan between 3 to 5 hours to finish your pond clean-out depending on the size of your water feature.

 What do you need?